quasarframework/quasar-testing/packages/testing/README.md

 When added (or re-added) it will let you choose which testing harnesses you want and install them.
 It will provide a new `quasar test` command which you can use to run your tests.

+It will only show currently maintained AEs which are compatible with Quasar v2.

 ### `quasar test`

 You can use `quasar test` command like